scrutinously/mmx-scripts/README.md

 steadyTX.sh
 Send a number of transactions to random addresses at a set interval

+colorizeLog
+awk script to add color to the log file based on certain patterns

 ## Usage
 To use the scripts, they must be run from a terminal session that has the added the mmx-node to the $PATH variable (i.e. the activate.sh script has been run) and ideally from the mmx-node directory.
 To achieve this you can copy the scripts into the mmx-node directory, or you can run `export PATH=$PATH:/path/to/directory` to add this directory to the PATH variable for your current session.